aiDAPTIV-Phison/aiDAPTIV-Training-Course/3-CLI-Based/07-LLM-as-a-judge/README.md

 # LLM as a Judge

 **Why this matters:**
-Traditional evaluation methods (like [BLEU](https://huggingface.co/spaces/evaluate-metric/bleu) or [string matching](https://huggingface.co/spaces/evaluate-metric/exact_match)) can’t tell if an answer is *actually* correct — they only check surface overlap.
+Traditional evaluation methods (like [BLEU](https://huggingface.co/spaces/evaluate-metric/bleu) or [string matching](https://huggingface.co/spaces/evaluate-metric/exact_match)) can’t tell if an answer is *actually* correct, they only check surface overlap.
 This is a big problem when detecting **hallucinations**, since a response can look different but still be valid, or look similar but be misleading.
 Using **LLMs as judges** solves this by applying reasoning and context awareness to evaluation, leading to more **accurate, meaningful, and reliable** assessments of model outputs.

 In this lesson, you’ll learn how to use **LLMs as evaluators** to detect hallucinations in model outputs.
 Instead of relying on string similarity metrics, LLM-as-a-Judge leverages reasoning to score responses more accurately.